RohithaKavala/Dynamic-weather-dashboard/README.md

 Replace YOUR_API_KEY_HERE with your actual API key

 🎯 Usage
-Automatic Location Detection

-Allow location access when prompted
+Automatic Location Detection - Allow location access when prompted

-App will automatically show your local weather

-Search for a City

-Type any city name in the search bar
+Search for a City - Type any city name in the search bar

-Press Enter or click the search button

-Examples: "London", "Tokyo", "New York"

-Toggle Temperature Units

-Click the °C or °F buttons to switch units
+Toggle Temperature Units - Click the °C or °F buttons to switch units

-All temperatures update instantly

 📁 Project Structure
 text
 weather-dashboard/
-├── index.html          # Main application file (HTML + CSS + JavaScript)
+├── index.html          # Main application file
 ├── README.md           # Project documentation
-└── assets/            # Optional folder for future assets 🌟 Key Features Explained
-Dynamic UI Themes
-The application automatically adapts its color scheme based on current weather conditions:

-☀️ Sunny: Warm orange/yellow gradients

-🌧️ Rainy: Cool blue/gray gradients

-☁️ Cloudy: Neutral gray gradients

-❄️ Snowy: Light blue/white gradients

-🌙 Clear Night: Deep blue/purple gradients

-Responsive Design
-Mobile-first approach using CSS Grid and Flexbox

-Adaptive typography and spacing system

-Touch-friendly interactive elements

-Optimized for all screen sizes

-Advanced Error Handling
-Network failure detection with user-friendly messages

-Invalid city name suggestions

-Geolocation permission handling

-API rate limiting fallbacks

-🔮 Future Enhancements
-Add favorite cities with local storage

-Implement hourly forecasts

-Add weather maps integration

-Create PWA (Progressive Web App) capabilities

-Add weather alerts and notifications

-🤝 Contributing
-This is a portfolio project for IBM SkillsBuild.
-Feel free to fork and enhance it!

-Fork the repository

-Create your feature branch (git checkout -b feature/AmazingFeature) Push to the branch (git push origin feature/AmazingFeature)

-Open a Pull Request

-📄 License
-This project is open source and available under the MIT License.

 🙏 Acknowledgments
 Weather data provided by OpenWeatherMap

 Built for IBM SkillsBuild internship

-Icons from OpenWeatherMap API

 📞 Contact
 Your Name - your.email@domain.com
 Project Link: https://github.com/yourusername/weather-dashboard

 🎓 IBM SkillsBuild Project
-This project was completed as part of the Frontend Web Development track at IBM SkillsBuild, demonstrating proficiency in:
+This project was completed as part of the Frontend Web Development track at IBM SkillsBuild.

-Modern JavaScript (ES6+) - Async/await, Fetch API, DOM manipulation

-API Integration - RESTful API consumption and error handling

-Responsive Web Design - Mobile-first approach with CSS Grid/Flexbox

-User Experience - Intuitive interface with loading states and animations

-Code Organization - Clean, maintainable, and well-documented code

 <div align="center">
 🌟 Star this repository if you find it helpful!
 </div>
-Commit your changes (git commit -m 'Add some AmazingFeature')